-- Reports suggest issuance of another batch of products' export quota for the Chinese refiners as domestic demand eased due to recent restrictions.
+- Reports suggest there will be the issuance of another batch of products' export quotas for the Chinese refiners as domestic demand eased due to recent restrictions.
 The fifth batch is expected to be as large as 10 million tonnes or even 15 million tonnes.
-Given the above, the total quota for gasoline, diesel, and jet fuel exports in 2022 would be 34.0 million tonnes or 39.0 million tonnes, up from 37.61 million tonnes in 2021. - Last week, the IEA lowered its oil demand outlook for the year by 110,000 b/d as it anticipates a fall in China's oil demand for the first time in over three decades.
+Given the above, the total quota for gasoline, diesel, and jet fuel exports in 2022 would be 34.0 million tonnes or as much as 39.0 million tonnes, up from 37.61 million tonnes in 2021. - Last week, the IEA lowered its oil demand outlook for the year by 110,000 b/d as it anticipates a fall in China's oil demand for the first time in over three decade.
 In August, the IEA raised its growth estimates for 2022 by 380,000 b/d to 2.1 million b/d.
 However, the recent Covid-19 flare up in China has led to severe restrictions in the provinces of Chengdu and Shenzhen, which are expected to have a significant impact on the country's oil demand growth.